anugushravya/broken-hash/TestCase_7_Open_API.md

 ## Expected Result

-On successful start, the application should wait for http connections
+On a successful start, the application should wait for Http connections

 ![Post Hash](application-start.PNG)